 An article recently published in the National Academy of Sciences describes the newly developed “MEC”, or Microbial Electrolysis Cell which generates its own hydrogen without the aid of external electricity.
 Through a process called Reverse Electrodialysis, the cell uses fresh and saltwater membranes to generate and collect power from charged particles created between the gradients.
 In addition, the microbes manufacture hydrogen gas and small amounts of electricity by breaking down organic material.

-This technology has implications far beyond transportation.
+This type of hydrogen fuel technology has implications far beyond transportation.
 Without drawing power from the grid, MEC’s could also be used to treat waste water, refine oil, and process and stabilize foods.
 Like most new, experimental inventions, the MEC is costly and would benefit from investment and large scale production to get it off the ground.
 At the moment the Cell in on display at London’s Science Museum, and will hopefully be ready for real-world application some time in the near future.